123saikrish/Jenkins-CI-CD-Pipeline/README.md

 "DEVOPS CI/CD PIPELINE SETUO WITH JENKINS,GIT,MAVEN, DOCKER,AND SONARQUBE"

-This project focuses on setting up a Continuous Integration/Continuous Deployment (CI/CD) pipeline using Jenkins, Git, GitHub, Maven, Docker, and
+focuses on setting up a Continuous Integration/Continuous Deployment (CI/CD) pipeline using Jenkins, Git, GitHub, Maven, Docker, and
 SonarQube.
 Here's a breakdown of the project steps and components:
 Infrastructure Setup:
 Create an Ubuntu VM using AWS EC2 (t2.medium).